 https://stpetecatalyst.com/a-little-more-don-history-tom-petty-the-heartbreakers/

-Photo by John Siebenthaler.
+Photo by John Siebenthaler

-2025 9th St S, St. Petersburg, FL 33705
+2025 9th St So., St. Petersburg, FL 33705

 https://maps.app.goo.gl/YJyfBpkp9YUtMpT78

-Now a vacant lot, this is where was once located the C. James Mathews Funeral Home, which also ran an ambulance service.
-Tom Petty lived and worked here in the summer of 1968.
 After graduating from Gainesville High School, Petty enrolled in an art school in Tampa.
 But after not attending a single class and on the verge of flunking out, he got a job working the lunch shift at a Tampa barbecue restaurant where he cleaned greasy dishes and swept or mopped the dirty kitchen floors.
 He lasted nearly two weeks.
 Petty’s girlfriend at the time, Jan Mathews, who he met at a Dunnellon concert while still in the Epics, managed to get him a job at her father’s funeral home.
 Despite Mr. Mathews’ dislike of the long-haired hippie from Gainesville, he gave Petty a break – with a little coaxing by Joyce, Jan’s mom.

 Petty was allowed to live behind the funeral home, above the hearse garage, rooming with some older employees.
 Petty’s job involved cleaning the limos and hearses, coordinating floral arrangements for ceremonies, and taking photographs of the flowers for a scrap book given to a grieving family.
 One time, the job included helping to retrieve a corpse to bring back to the funeral home for embalming.
 This job, along with its living arrangement, would not last long, for one night Petty walked a few miles to the Mathews’ home, snuck into the house and made his way into his girlfriend’s bed.